flux-framework/flux-core/doc/man7/flux-jobtap-plugins.rst

 The following callback "topic strings" are currently provided by the *jobtap* interface:

+job.create
+  The ``job.create`` topic notifies a jobtap plugin about a newly introduced job.
+This call may be made in three different situations:

+    1. on job submission
+    2. when the job manager is restarted and has reloaded a job from the KVS
+    3. when a new jobtap plugin is loaded

+  In case 1 above, the job state will always be ``FLUX_JOB_STATE_NEW``, while jobs in cases 2 and 3 can be in any state except ``FLUX_JOB_STATE_INACTIVE``.

+  In case 1, the job is not yet validated.
+If necessary, ``job.create`` may reject the job in the same manner as ``job.validate`` using :man3:`flux_jobtap_reject_job` and a negative return code from the callback.

+  In cases 2 and 3, fatal errors may be handled by raising a fatal job exception, as usual.

+  It is safe to post events from a ``job.create`` handler in all cases.

+job.destroy
+  The ``job.destroy`` topic is called after a job is rejected or becomes inactive.

 job.validate
   The ``job.validate`` topic allows a plugin to reject a job before it is introduced to the job manager.
 A rejected job will result in a job submission error in the submitting client, and any job data in the KVS will be purged.
-No further callbacks will be made for rejected jobs.
+No further callbacks except ``job.destroy`` will be made for rejected jobs.
 Note: If a job is not rejected, then the ``job.new`` callback will be invoked immediately after ``job.validate``.
-This allows limits or other validation to be implemented in the ``job.validate`` callback, but accounting for those limits should be confined to the ``job.new`` callback, since ``job.new`` may also be called during job-manager restart or plugin reload.
+  This allows limits or other checks to be implemented in the ``job.validate`` callback, but accounting for those limits should be confined to the ``job.new`` callback, since ``job.new`` may also be called during job-manager restart or plugin reload.

 job.dependency.*